stvngrcia/holbertonschool-low_level_programming-2018/0x03-more_functions_nested_loops/README.md

 + print_numbers - prints numbers 0 to 9 using ascii values
 + print_most_numbers - prints numbers 0 to 9 using ascii values except 2 & 4
 + more_numbers - Prints 10 times the numbers, from 0 to 14
++ print_line - Prints a line of lenght n

 ## Resources